superkarn/superkarn.github.io/resume/index.markdown

 Karn Ratana
 [PDF](../assets/resume.pdf)

-A software engineering leader with 9 years of management experience and 19 years of software development.
-Strong focus on delivering quality products on schedule, utilizing the best technologies, and helping team members excel.
-Experienced with small startup cultures and large corporation processes, including transitions through acquisitions.
+A software engineering leader with 9+ years of experience in managing distributed teams and 19 years of software development expertise, driven by a passion for delivering high-quality products on time and empowering team members to excel.
+A transformational problem-solver with a strong focus on leveraging technology to drive business outcomes, optimizing workflows, and cultivating high-performing teams in fast-paced environments.

 ## Highlights
 - Collaborated with wide range of stakeholders such as project managers, engineering directors, UI/UX, clients, and third-party partners
-- Coordinated cross team projects
+- Coordinated cross-team projects
-- Managed remote teams including hiring, mentoring, and evaluating team members
+- Managed remote teams, including hiring, mentoring, and evaluating team members
 - Architectural designs and technical documentations
 - Full stack developer background
-- AWS (ASG, Beanstalk, Dynamo, Kinesis, Lambda, Lex, SNS, SQS, etc.), Terraform, Jenkins, Git
+- AWS services, Terraform, Jenkins, Git